Difference Between A Sequence And A Series

 7. Don't Be Afraid to Experiment: Sometimes, one test may be inconclusive, and you need to try a different approach.
 Don't get discouraged.
 Experiment with different tests and techniques until you find one that works.
 Practice is key to developing intuition and problem-solving skills.

 8. Use Technology Wisely: Computer algebra systems (CAS) like Mathematica or Maple can be invaluable for exploring sequences and series.
 You can use them to calculate partial sums, plot terms, and apply convergence tests symbolically.
-However, don't rely solely on technology; make sure you understand the underlying concepts and can perform the calculations manually.
+Even so, don't rely solely on technology; make sure you understand the underlying concepts and can perform the calculations manually.

 FAQ